-The relationship and bond between the raiser and pup will become the foundation for all the life lessons a guide dog needs to master.
-Raisers provide hours of patient teaching and numerous socialization journeys over a 12 to 16 month period, before they return a well-socialized young adult dog to Guiding Eyes training staff.
+Simply put, raisers look after, care for, and lay the foundation for training a puppy.
+They provide hours of patient teaching and numerous socialization journeys over a 12 to 16 month period, before they return a well-socialized young adult dog to Guiding Eyes training staff.

-All of the raiser’s hard work culminates when a blind person receives their priceless gift − a guide dog providing independence, companionship, and mobility.
+All of the raiser’s hard work culminates when a visually impaired person receives his or her priceless gift − a guide dog providing independence, companionship, and mobility.

 Before you fill out our Puppy Raiser Application, please take some time to explore this section of the website.
 Feel free to call us to discuss any questions you may have.